f5devcentral/techxchange-gitops-lab/docs/introduction.md

 ## Set up your lab environment

-1. Click the **Terminal -> New Terminal** menu item to open a bash shell session if one is not already open at the bottom of the window.
+1. In Visual Studio Code, click the **Terminal -> New Terminal** menu item to open a bash shell session if one is not already open at the bottom of the window.

 1. Run the following command in the terminal window to generate personalized Kubernetes manifests you will be using in this lab: